UpTheShipCreek/Project2023/Assignment_3/comparisons.md

 ### General
 In clustering there was indeed an improvement in the clustering time with small loss in the quality of the silhouette.
 In particular, we saw a `95%` improvement in the clustering time on the `20-space`, with a approximately `25%` loss in the quality of the silhouette.
 The value of the objective function remained identical.
 For the tests we run on a `5k` subset of the dataset, which we clustered `100` times, both on the original and the reduced space, averaging the times, silhouettes  and objective function values yielded.
 In the graph we've also added the results of our `78-space` encoding for comparison.

 It's important to note here that the numbers(including some of the ratios) vary widely depending on the size of the dataset.
-For example, value of the objective function increases a lot when we consider a larger part of the dataset.

 ### Results
 ![png](./plots/output_6_0.png)